 9. Jacquard

 Jacquard (formerly Phrasee) uses AI to generate and optimize subject lines, email copy, and push notifications.
-The platform's natural language generation creates multiple variations of messaging, then tests them to identify which language drives the highest engagement.
-Brand language optimization ensures AI-generated content aligns with your company's voice and style.
+The platform's natural language generation (NLG) engine creates dozens of subject line variants per campaign, then runs multivariate tests to identify which language patterns drive engagement for your specific audience.
+The model learns over time which words, emotional tones, and structures resonate, so performance compounds across campaigns rather than resetting with each send.
+Brand language optimization ensures AI-generated content aligns with your company's voice and style guidelines.

 Natural language generation for subject lines and email copy